react-static/react-static/README.md

     children: [{ // It can also contained nested routes
       path: '/post-1',
       component: 'src/containers/Post',
+      // getProps is an asynchronous function that is passed the
+      // resolved `route` object and a `dev` boolean indicating
+      // whether this is a production build or not.
+This function
+      // should resolve any data the route needs to render e.g. blog
+      // posts, API data, etc.
       getProps: async ({route, dev}) => ({
         post: {...},
         otherProp: {...}
       })
-      // getProps is a n asynchronous function that is passed the
-      // resolved `route` object and a `dev` boolean indicating
-      // whether this is a production build or not.
-This function
-      // should resolve any data the route needs to render eg. blog
-      // posts, API data, etc.

       noindex: false, // Optional.
 Defaults to `false`.
 If `true`, will exclude this route from the sitemap XML
       permalink: '', // Optional.
 If not set, will default to (siteRoot + path)
       lastModified: '', // Optional.
 String('YYYY-MM-DD')